John Allen (soldier)

 John Allen (December 30, 1771 – January 22, 1813) was an American politician and army officer who was killed in the War of 1812.

+Biography

 Allen was born in Rockbridge County, Virginia, and moved with his father to Kentucky in 1779.
 He went to school in Bardstown, Kentucky and studied law in Staunton, Virginia.
 He then returned to Kentucky to law practice in Shelbyville.
-He was elected to the Kentucky Senate in 1807, and served until his death.
+He was elected to the Kentucky House of Representatives from Shelby County in 1800, and remained a member of the chamber until his election to the Kentucky Senate in 1807, where he served until his death.

+Allen ran for governor in 1808 against Charles Scott and Green Clay, placing second behind Scott with 23.4%.